 What should I do if I wish to make contact with a particular member of staff?

-You should contact Reception in the first instance and they will pass a message on to the relevant person.
-It is always helpful and expedient to try to provide the reception staff with information about the reason for the call; this will ensure we direct your call to the correct person and enable a swift resolution.
+You should contact the school office in the first instance and they will pass a message on to the relevant person.
+It is always helpful and expedient to try to provide staff with information about the reason for the call; this will ensure we direct your call to the correct person and enable a swift resolution.
 If necessary the member of staff will telephone you when they are able to either have a discussion over the telephone or make an appointment for you to come into school.
 We would ask you not to arrive at school to see any member of staff without an appointment as they will in all probability be engaged in teaching or other school routines and be unable to see you.

 Where can I view a copy of letters to parents?

 A copy of letters sent to parents during the school year can be found in the Hessle High Parent Communication section.

 How do I get to Hessle High School?

 Directions on how to get to Hessle High School & Sixth Form College can be found on our website’s How to get here page.

 There is limited parking available for staff, students and visitors within the school grounds.
 We encourage parents that are picking children up and dropping them off to keep clear of the school entrance at busy times and ask that you are sensitive to the needs of our neighbours.
 It is illegal to stop on the zigzag lines near the school to drop off your child.
 If there are fewer cars near the school entrances there is more likelihood that children will be visible when leaving school and, therefore, safer.
 However, we do have a designated ‘drop off/pick up’ point within the Visitor Car Park which parents can use.

 Is my child entitled to a free bus pass?